Colourless Bumps on Toddler Skin: A Clear Guide for Parents

 1. Do bumps on the skin mean my child has an allergy?

-Usually, no. Allergy-related bumps (like hives) are typically red, flat, and very itchy.
+No bumps on the skin do not mean your child has an allergy.
+Allergy-related bumps (like hives) are typically red, flat, and very itchy.
 Colourless bumps on a baby’s skin are more likely related to skin proteins or common viruses.